 To move through such a critical transition, social and environmental foundations in the region must be proportionately addressed alongside development, economic growth, a contest for power, and such.
 And a critical element to help the public become aware and understand this fundamental challenge is “the power of communication”.

 The society here needs to be well informed so that people can learn and understand the issues of importance to their lives, thus being able to transform the lessons learned and knowledge into “social forces” that help drive change.

 Having said that, the media in this region face various challenges; from infringement on press freedom to pressure by commercial as well as political interests, which in turn affect news values and judgments in the newsrooms.

 Judgments affected by such interests, in particular, often prompt the newsrooms to leave out issues of importance in people’s everyday life.
 Without essential information and knowledge disseminated to the public, people would then not become aware of the problems they face and take action.

 And more critically, the desirable “social forces” to help push for change and shape the society into a desirable setting _a free and fair society with strong foundations_ would never stand a chance, accordingly.

-This is to allow a new opportunity for the media to be able to maintain their critical thinking and constructive minds to deliver “constructive” work without any interference, performing their tasks of “bridging the gap” and “connecting the dots” at their best, thus being the critical voices that truly serve the public decisions and interest.
+This is to allow an opportunity for the media to be able to maintain their critical thinking and constructive minds to deliver “constructive” work without any interference, thus being able to perform their tasks of “bridging the gap” and “connecting the dots” at their best, and pursue their roles as a critical voice that truly serves the public.